 You don’t need to do anything.
 If you want to take extra precautions, you can:

 - Rinse any fruit and produce left outside during spraying before eating.

 - Because the spray droplets falling on the ground become inactive in just a few hours or with sunshine, it is not necessary to wash off outdoor furniture or playground equipment before use.

 BIOMIST 4+4 ULV

-Pesticides that are used for mosquito control have been judged by the EPA not to pose an unreasonable risk to human health.
-Spraying is scheduled in the evening to limit exposure to people who may wish to avoid contact with the pesticide used to control mosquito populations.
-Spraying begins at 9 p.m.
+Pesticides that are used for mosquito control have been determined by the EPA not to pose an unreasonable risk to human health.
+Spraying is scheduled to begin at 9 p.m. to limit exposure to people who may wish to avoid contact with the pesticide used to control mosquito populations.

 People who are concerned about exposure to a pesticide, such as those with chemical sensitivity or breathing conditions such as asthma, can reduce their potential for exposure by staying indoors during the application period.
 Anyone who thinks they have been affected should check with their primary healthcare provider.

-People with conditions such as asthma and other respiratory conditions can consider staying indoors because spraying may worsen or aggravate these conditions.
+People with conditions such as asthma and other respiratory conditions should stay indoors because spraying may worsen or aggravate these conditions.